 - 1. For unforeseen liabilities that arise. - 2.
 To cover CCF expenses in times of depressed log prices. - 3.
 To cover required expenditures should the Board decide to postpone the logging of any portion of the AAC. - 4.
 To provide a buffer that facilitates an even flow of funds available to the Society for disbursement to the community.

 Minimum Amount

-A minimum budgeted balance of \$xxx,xxx must be maintained on an annual basis.
+A minimum of 1 million dollars must be retained in a GIC on an annual basis.
 This amount will be reviewed by the board annually.

 Allocations